 By Mohamedarif Suleman (Nairobi, Kenya)

-Lots of our problems today are due to the fact that we are not conversant with the language governing our religion.
-The question whether we should learn Arabic or seek more translators, is an age old discussion with no right side in the contest.
+Language: Lots of our problems today are due to the fact that we are not conversant with the language governing our religion.
+The question of whether we should learn Arabic or seek more translators is an age-old discussion with no right side in the contest.
 In the past, we have dealt with the issue of whether Majlises should be recited in English or Urdu.
 Here is an opportunity to discuss the third dimension.

 What do you think?
 How do we solve this problem?
 It all starts when we are told that our wrong understanding of the Quran and even salaat is simply because the language used is foreign to most of us.
 Is that a fact?
 Do we have those learned people in the community who can speak Arabic around?
 If there are, can we hear of their experiences as to whether knowing the language has helped their understanding of the religion better?

 Many of us, however, try very hard and on one of our ziyarat trips do attempt the usage of one or two isolated words and phrases to communicate with our hosts.
 But the fact remains that if a language is not in use, it is not very practical to expect knowledge of the language let alone fluency, for in order for one to speak a language in contemporary fashion, one would have to know the slang and the connotations, the contexts and the newly coined words to escape the plight of sounding obsoletely Victorian in English.

 A few years ago, when the Husayni Madressa had Arabic as a compulsory subject in senior sections, there was great enthusiasm on the part of students to use newly learned words and phrases in daily friendly conversations.
 But again, a Madressa can hardly be expected to train individuals intensively due to the multiple constraints of time, availability of teachers and mostly the innate attitude problem that the community at large holds about such institutions.